 Eventually, the Indian government stopped monitoring the mines altogether.

-To decrease deforestation, the government made mining illegal in the 1980s.
-They did not actually close the mines or redirect workers to new industries, which created an economic vacuum that still exists.
+In their efforts to decrease deforestation, the government made mining illegal in the 1980s.
+They didn’t close the mines or redirect workers to new industries, which created an economic vacuum that still exists.

 Jharkhand and Bihar